-Module descriptionAdvanced Business Competences 3
+Module description Advanced Business Competences 3

-Module number: Module title: Number
+Module number: Module title: Num

 AB3 Applied Business Competences 3 20 ECTS

 Study programme International Business Studies

 Position in curriculum 4th semester

 Categorisation Core

 Level Advanced

 Course(s) required AB2

 Block course No

 Participating students Master students in the 4th semester

 Contributes to following modules

 Recommended reading Thesis Depends on the topic of the Master thesis.
 Thesis Seminar Depends on the topic of the Master thesis.
 Thesis

-Aquisition of skills Thesis Specific knowledge in the field of business thinking; Dealing with conflict areas related to theory/empiricism as well as optimisation of business processes/ethical alternatives for action; Knowledge of the specific business terms in English.
+Aquisition of skills Specific knowledge in the field of business thinking; Dealing with conflict areas related to theory/empiricism as well as optimisation of business processes/ethical alternatives for action; Knowledge of the specific business terms in English.
 Thesis Seminar Students are able to produce academic analyses of marketing or financial issues; are able to write an empirical Master thesis based on the principles of academic writing.

 Course title Thesis

 Number of ECTS 18 ECTS

 Position in curriculum 4th semester

 Teaching and learning forms

 Examination method

 Course content

-Course title Thesis Seminar
+Course title Thesis Seminar Thesis Seminar

 Number of ECTS 2 ECTS

-Position in curriculum 4th semester
+Position in curriculum 4th semester 4th semester

-Teaching and learning forms SE
+Teaching and learning forms SE SE

-Examination method Written essay and/or presentation
+Examination method Written essay and/or presentation Written essay and/or presentation

 Course content Tutoring of students during the writing of their Master thesis.
 In this seminar, students present the topic/hypothesis and structure of their Master thesis and have the opportunity to discuss these.
 Further issues addressed include scientific research methods as well as academic writing and the formal design of Master theses.